Genio-The-Haiku-IDE/Genio/Readme.md

   * Comment/uncomment lines
   * Switch between source and header

 The editor is based on [Scintilla for Haiku](https://sourceforge.net/p/scintilla/haiku/ci/default/tree/).

+We also took inspiration and code from the editor [Koder](https://github.com/KapiX/Koder).

 * strongly recommended for full Genio experience (autocompletion, jump to definition, etc):
   * gcc_syslibs_devel